- One sportsbook has posted odds on which college LeBron James Jr. will attend.

 Kentucky is the only other school with a decent shot, according to the oddsmakers.
 A couple years back, this report came out saying that he already had offers from Duke and Kentucky, which I assume played a role in the oddsmakers’ odds-making.

-Three other big schools with blue jerseys also have odds posted, but “field” may be a smart option depending on the rules (we’ve reached out to Bookmaker for clarification).
+Three other big schools with blue jerseys also have odds posted, but “field” may be a smart option depending on the rules.
 If going straight to the NBA is included, it may be a very good option.

 NBA Commissioner Adam Silver is not a fan of the “one and done” rule, which keeps players from jumping straight to the NBA out of high school.
 Earlier this month, a report from USA Today stated that the rule is on the outs.